Cape Race: History

 In 1583, having claimed the port of St John's for Queen Elizabeth I, Sir Humphrey Gilbert, on board the ship Squirrel, and accompanied by the ships Golden Hind and Delight, passed by Cape Race on his way back to England.
 Squirrel would sink en route, taking Gilbert with her.

 From 1859 to 1866, the New York City Associated Press kept a newsboat at Cape Race to meet ocean liners passing by on their way from Europe so that news could be telegraphed to New York.
 These news items carried the byline "via Cape Race".

 In 1904, the first wireless station in Newfoundland was built at Cape Race.
 On the night Titanic sank, wireless operator Jack Phillips was sending telegraphs to Cape Race for relay to New York City.
-When Cyril Evans, wireless operator of the Leyland Line SS Californian, sent an iceberg warning to the RMS Titanic, only a few miles away, Phillips was so annoyed with the loud signal (due to the proximity) and responded "Keep out, Shut up, I'm working Cape Race," meaning that he was transmitting to the Cape Race Marconi Station.
-This would become a famous incident, as the bored and angry Evans soon switched off the wireless and went to sleep, and Titanic hit an iceberg only fifteen minutes later.
+When Cyril Evans, wireless operator of the Leyland Line SS Californian, informed to the RMS Titanic, only a few miles away, that the ship had stopped for the night and was surrounded by icy water.
+Phillips responded "DDD," meaning that he was transmitting to the Cape Race Marconi Station and to "stop transmitting" as he could not hear the faint signals from Cape Race due to Californian's stronger signal.

+Evans soon switched off the wireless and went to sleep at a normal time.
+Only fifteen minutes later, Titanic hit an iceberg.
+Cape Race was also the last land station to pick up Titanic's distress calls.
+Contrary to belief, Evans was not offended and Titanic's bridge was already aware of ice in the area due to previous ice warnings from other ships.
 After Titanic's distress call, Cape Race played a major role in relaying news of the sinking to other ships and land locations.

+On September 11, 1990, a Boeing 727 trijet went missing off the coast of Cape Race with 16 people on board.
+The aircraft was never found.

 Marconi's station (MCE) was rebuilt on the same site and opened as a "wireless interpretation centre" to commemorate the 100th anniversary of Titanic's sinking in 2012.